 Views

-OceanBase database supports both standard views and materialized views.
+OceanBase Database supports standard views and materialized views.

 - Standard views: Standard views, also known as non-materialized views, are the most common type of view.
-They only store the SQL query that defines the view, but do not store the query results.
+They store only the SQL query that defines the view, not the query results.

-- Materialized views: Materialized views are different from standard views in that they physically store the results of a query.
-OceanBase database supports asynchronous materialized views, meaning that when the underlying table data changes, the materialized view is not updated immediately, which ensures the performance of DML operations on the base table.
-See Materialized views in MySQL-compatible mode and Materialized views in Oracle-compatible mode.
+- Materialized views: Unlike standard views, materialized views store the results of the query in physical storage.
+OceanBase Database supports asynchronous materialized views, where the materialized view is not immediately updated when the base table data changes.
+This ensures the performance of DML operations on the base table.
+Materialized views are a common implementation of pre-aggregation, suitable for scenarios with fixed analysis requirements, reports, and dashboards.
+For more information, see Materialized views in MySQL mode and Materialized views in Oracle mode.

 CREATE TABLE salesdata (